kivy/kivy/doc/sources/installation/troubleshooting-osx.rst

-.. _troubleshooting-macosx:
+.. _troubleshooting-osx:

-Troubleshooting on Mac OS X
+Troubleshooting on OS X
 ===========================

-Having trouble installing Kivy on Mac OS X?
+Having trouble installing Kivy on OS X?
 This page contains issues

 "Unable to find any valuable Window provider" Error
 ---------------------------------------------------